FOREX-Euro rises with focus on ECB, dollar retreats

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Samuel Indyk in London and Kevin Buckland in Tokyo; Editing by Edmund Klamann)
+(Reporting by Samuel Indyk in London and Kevin Buckland in Tokyo; Editing by Edmund Klamann and Catherine Evans)

 ((Samuel.Indyk@thomsonreuters.com))